Do you know where you are going as a woman in the workplace?

 - Positioning yourself as a game change- a mover and a shaker, somebody that can’t be unnoticed.

 If workplaces proactively created the right environment and initiatives to help their employees take time out to reflect and realign towards their future goals it could truly transform human capabilities.
-Through providing support to individuals to understand their specific challenges and transform the habits and behaviours that are not serving their career growth it could help everybody progress whilst also contributing to gender diversity goals through getting more women into senior roles much faster.
+Through providing support to individuals to understand their specific challenges and transform the habits and behaviors that are not serving their career growth it could help everybody progress whilst also contributing to gender diversity goals through getting more women into senior roles much faster.

 Say it out loud